Kanishk-03-Jain/Strands-Solver/README.md

 > 🚧 **Project Status: Work In Progress**
 >
-> Currently, the extension can successfully scrape the game grid and uses a DFS algorithm to find valid words from a dictionary.
+> Currently, the extension can successfully scrape the game grid and uses a Trie DFS algorithm to find valid words from a dictionary.
 The visual interaction (highlighting/submitting words on the game board) is currently in development.

 ## Features

 - **Game Grid Scraping**: Automatically detects the letter grid on the NYT Strands page.
-- **Word Finding Algorithm**: Uses Depth-First Search (DFS) to find all valid words formed by connecting adjacent letters (horizontal, vertical, and diagonal).
+- **Word Finding Algorithm**: Uses Depth-First Search (DFS) with a Trie data structure to find all valid words formed by connecting adjacent letters (horizontal, vertical, and diagonal).
 - **Extension Popup**: Simple interface to trigger the solver.

 ## Installation